 Lewesdon Hill

-From the little village of Broadwindsor, where King Charles once dressed as a lady and ran for his life, head up the slopes to Lewesdon Hill.
-Cross the small brooks that feed the River Axe to join the medieval trackways that merge with ancient routes, leading to the highest point in Dorset.
-Clamber the earthworks and peer through the trees to admire views to the sea and across country.
-Follow the Holloways back down the hill to pass the Roman Fort of Waddon Hill.
+From the big village of Broadwindsor, where King Charles II once dressed as a lady and ran for his life, head up the slopes of Lewesdon Hill.
+Cross the small brooks that feed the River Axe to join the ancient routes which merge with medieval trackways, leading to the highest point in Dorset.
+Clamber the earthworks and peer through the trees to admire views across the Marshwood Vale to the sea.
+Follow the Holloways down the hill to pass the Roman Fort of Waddon Hill.
 Return to Broadwindsor via the small little lanes that once led the way in engineering developments for the whole country.

 Distance: 4 miles/6.5km